Gamocosm/Gamocosm/README.md

 		- Client supplies an MD5-encrypted password
 		- This is the recommended method

-Example: `local postgres,gamocosm_development,gamocosm_test,gamocosm_production gamocosm md5`
+Example: `local postgres,gamocosm_development,gamocosm_test,gamocosm_production gamocosm md5`.
+You will have to restart postgresql (`(sudo) systemctl restart postgresql`) for the changes to take effect.

 ### Technical details
 Hmmmm.